 Maastricht is the most southern city in the Netherlands.
 So southern that it actually takes me longer to get here than Antwerp or Brussels in Belgium.
 But I love visiting Maastricht.
 It’s a beautiful, historic city and so different from other Dutch cities that it feels like I’m in another country.

 I have so many tips to share that instead of doing one city guide post, I’ll do two.
-This one is all about things to do in Maastricht, my favorite hotels and how to get to Maastricht.
-I will post the next one soon with food and shopping tips.
+This one is all about things to do in Maastricht, my favorite boutique hotels and how to get to Maastricht.
+Are you looking for food & shopping tips in Maastricht, then check out my other post.

 Things to Do in Maastricht